Blood Road: Five main camps in Northern Norway

-The prisoners of war were sent through central Europe to Szczecin on the Baltic Sea.
+The prisoners of war were sent through central Europe to Stettin on the Baltic Sea.
 On the way to Norway, they were quartered at various German camps.
-The transport from Szczecin was by ship to either Bergen or Trondheim, and then further north to the five main camps.
-The northernmost one was located in Karasjok, the camp at Beisfjord was the largest, the Botn camp was located in Saltdal, and in the southern part of Northern Norway were the Osen and Korgen camps.
+The transport from Stettin was by ship to either Bergen or Trondheim, and then further north to the five main camps.
+The northernmost one was located in Karasjok Municipality, the camp at Beisfjord was the largest, the Botn camp was located in Saltdal Municipality, and in the southern part of Northern Norway were the Osen and Korgen camps.
 These first five camps were each referred to as a "Serb camp" (serberleir).
 However, there were many more small camps throughout Northern Norway.
 Between Korgen and Narvik alone there were up to 50 camps with around 30,000 prisoners.

 In the summer of 1942, about 2,500 Yugoslav prisoners of war arrived at these five camps, and by the next summer only about 750 were still alive.
 The differences between the camps are apparent from the fact that in the camp at Bakken further up in Saltdal no prisoners died over the span of three years.

 The conditions in many of the camps were cruel.
 Responsibility in the camps was split up systematically, so that the individual German officer with responsibility in each camp could with a certain kind of justification declare himself not liable for the misery.
 The personal character of the camp commandant was decisive for the conditions in each camp.

 Highway 50 between Rognan and Fauske

 Road construction was to take place simultaneously with railroad construction.
 Highway 50 (today E6) traversing Saltfjellet was opened in 1937, but it was a low-quality road.
 From Rognan to Langset, a few kilometers north in Saltdal Fjord, there was a ferry.
 Further north in Salten there were also many longer ferry connections.
 In December 1941, the Germans demanded forced road construction and offered prisoners to the Directorate of Public Roads to carry out the work.
 It was agreed to prioritize the three road systems in Korgen, in Botn in Saltdal, and around Beisfjord in Ofoten.

-The new road over Korgfjellet (no) (a mountain) in the municipality of Korgen was intended to replace another ferry connection along Highway 50 between Elsfjord and Hemnesberget.
+The new road over Korgfjellet (no) (a mountain) in Korgen Municipality was intended to replace another ferry connection along Highway 50 between Elsfjord and Hemnesberget.
 On June 23, 1942, Yugoslav prisoners of war were brought to two camps: to Fagerlimoen (in Korgen) and to Osen (in Knutlia).
 The camps were active until the summer of 1943.
 A temporary bridge was set up over Beis Fjord in Ofoten in July 1943 and a ferry connection was set up between Fagernes and Ankenes.
 This was replaced by the Beisfjord Bridge in 1959.
 The Beisfjord camp was located in Beisfjord, 13 km south of Narvik, and was active from June 1942 until the end of the war.